Model-based resonance tracking of linear systems: Implementation and numerical simulations

-The model exhibits non-monotonic input-output phase, as shown in Fig.~\ref{fig:piezoPhase}, which is challenging for resonance tracking techniques based solely on phase information.
-Since the phase in not unique, multiple equilibria arise, which alternate between stable and unstable modes \cite{Hayashi1992,Zhang2015,Brack2017,Liu2015}.
-The points in Fig.~\ref{fig:piezoPhase} mark the two equilibria for phase difference of $-\pi/2$ and their stability for a positive gain controller.
-To demonstrate that the proposed resonance tracking algorithm remains unaffected by the non-monotonic nature of the phase, we assume that the model parameters are not fixed and can vary 10\% around their nominal values.
-This way, the resonance estimates, which initially will be close to the resonance of the nominal plant, may lie in the unstable region of the phase-based tracking schemes.
+The model exhibits a nonmonotonic input-output phase, as shown in Fig.~\ref{fig:piezoPhase}, which is challenging for resonance tracking techniques based solely on phase information.
+Since the phase is not unique, multiple equilibria arise, which alternate between stable and unstable modes \cite{Hayashi1992,Zhang2015,Brack2016a,Liu2015}.
+The points in Fig.~\ref{fig:piezoPhase} mark the two equilibria at a phase difference of $-\pi/2$.
+The stability of the equilibria for a negative gain controller is marked by arrows.
+To demonstrate that the proposed resonance tracking algorithm remains unaffected by the nonmonotonic nature of the phase, we assume that the model parameters vary by 10\% around their nominal values.